-- Select a group from the tree; its name is displayed at the top of the dialog. - Click Confirm to confirm your selection and close the dialog.
+- Select a group from the tree; the name, description, and OU of the group are displayed in the Selected Group section of the dialog. - · Click Confirm to confirm your selection and close the dialog.

 Note: If your system is configured for administrative groups, you can also select any of the groups for which you have administrative access, even if they are not within your own scope.
 Administrative groups are displayed at the bottom of the list in a separate node.
 For more information, see section 4.9, Working with administrative groups.